yimingliu/reverse-image-search-safari/README.md

 ## Future work

-* Add other image search engines like TinEye.
+* Add other image search engines

 * If the site in question does not allow Google/Bing direct access to images, proxy the request by downloading the image and then POST'ing it to the image search endpoint.
 This might be difficult since the app extension itself does not share session with the current running browser instance, and the image might be too large for message-passing.